natalia-sk/contact-box/README.md

 # contact-box
-Simple contact box where you can add your contacts with their phone numbers, addresses.
-Also you can create groups of contacts (application written in Python/Django).
+The application stores a user's contact details , with phone numbers, e-mails and home address.
+It allows to create contact groups.
+User can add, edit and delete individual contacts and groups (without deleting the contacts assigned to the group).

 ## Technologies
 * Python 3.8.5